The Outbox Pattern

 body | string | Plain text email body |

-status | string | Must be "pending" |
+status | string | Always "pending" when written |

 Optional fields